What about us at Addison Photography makes us shine?

-Nothing makes Addison Photography shine like owners Jim and Mary Fort.
-Married 30 years, you won’t find another duo that plays off each other’s strengths better, giving you vision and service— and dare we say even a little love— unmatched anywhere else.
+Maybe owners Jim and Mary Fort.
+Married 32 years, you won’t find another duo that plays off each other’s strengths better, giving you vision and service— and dare we say even a little love— unmatched anywhere else.

-Jim Fort, 2011-2012 President of the Professional Photographers of Idaho, is an imaginative photographer who brings two decades of creative experience to your photo session.
+Jim Fort, two time and current president of the Professional Photographers of Idaho, is an imaginative photographer who brings a decade of creative experience to your photo session.
 He also knows it’s not just about time behind the camera that gives families or seniors the shot they never dreamed.
 “What I love about photographing people the most is getting to know them and capturing their personality.
 Even people who say they hate having their picture taken seem to be surprised at what we’re able to bring out of them.
 Part of the magic is teaching people that their true beauty has been there all along.”

 More about me:

 Astronaut or Race Car Driver, the closest I got was leading a NASCAR crew for 14 years.
 What I loved the most was the theory and design of racing—it was great to know whether all the ideas you came up with in the middle of the night actually worked or not!

 The number in traffic infractions (tickets) I’ve accumulated.
 Over the years I’ve lost track of the total, but two of them were actually for going too slow!

 My Hasselblad 501—it just feels good in your hands.
 But the 35mm Mary got me for my 30th birthday that got me hooked on photography and launched Addison Photography ranks pretty high.